Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Introduction

 In what follows, we shall introduce some known results for \eqref{gKdVB} in the case of $q>2$ and the more general $\alpha>1$.
 When $q>2$ in \eqref{gKdVB}, we can say that the nonlinearity is weak compared with the case of $q=2$, because if the solution $u(x, t)$ decays, then the nonlinear term $\p_{x}\left(u^{q}\right)$ decays faster than $-u_{xx}$.
 Because of this, the asymptotic profile of the solution changes essentially.
-Actually, Karch~\cite{K99-1} proved that the main part of the solution $u(x, t)$ is given by the solution to the linear heat equation.
-Moreover, in \cite{K99-1}, for the linear part of the solution to \eqref{gKdVB}, i.e. $\left(S_{\alpha}(t) *u_{0}\right)(x)$ in \eqref{gKdVB-IE}, the higher-order asymptotic expansion has been obtained when $\alpha>1$.
+Actually, Karch~\cite{K99-1} proved that the leading term of the solution $u(x, t)$ is governed by the solution to the linear heat equation.
+Moreover, in \cite{K99-1}, for the linear part of the solution to \eqref{gKdVB}, i.e. $\left(S_{\alpha}(t) *u_{0}\right)(x)$ in \eqref{gKdVB-IE} below, the higher-order asymptotic expansion has been obtained when $\alpha>1$.
 Especially, it is known that its asymptotic expansion strongly depends on the effect of the dispersion, i.e. the exponent $\alpha$.
-In order to explain such results, let us define $G(x, t)$ and the constants $M$ and $m$ as follows:
+In order to explain such results, let us define the following Green function:

+Then, from the Duhamel principle, we obtain the following integral equation associated with the Cauchy problem \eqref{gKdVB}: